jcbrand/backbone.vdomview/README.md

 ## How to use

 To use it, extend `Backbone.VDOMView`.
-Then, instead of implementing a `render` method in your view, add either a `toVNode` or `toHTML` method.
+Then, instead of implementing a `render` method in your view, add a `toHTML` method which returns the View's HTML as a string.

-* `toVNode` must return a virtual node as returned by snabbdom's `h` function.
-* `toHTML` must return a string of HTML representing the view.

-The HTML of the `toHTML` must be structured that there's a root element containing everything else.
-This root element is the view's top-level element, in other words, it's the `this.el` or `this.$el` attribute of the View.
+The HTML of the `toHTML` must be structured so that there's a root element containing everything else.
+This root element is the view's top-level element, in other words, it's the DOM node represented by the `this.el` or `this.$el` attribute of the View.

 React has a similar requirement that JSX returned by a component's `render` method should have a root node which contains everything else.